Raphael-Boichot/GameboyPrinterPaperSimulation/README.md

 **Automatic mode**

-Automatic mode is the mode by default : do not touch anything on the Arduino and images will be separeted by the decoder if a margin different from zero is detected.
+Automatic mode is the mode by default : do not touch anything on the Arduino and images will be separeted by the decoder if an after margin different than zero is detected.
 Most of the games are happy with that and in particular the Game Boy Camera.
-If you do not solder the pushbutton on the Arduino pin D7, automatic mode is the only mode available.
+If you do not solder the push button on the Arduino pin D7, automatic mode is the only mode available.
 The Matlab/Octave decoder is OK with that.
-Fot most of the users this mode will be enough.
+For most of the users this mode will be enough.

 **Manual mode**

 In Manual mode, as long as you print in the serial output from Arduino, the decoder will output only one image file.
-Press the pushbutton after a print and a message is sent to the serial console to indicate to the decoder that "paper have been cut" and that a new output file have to be made.
-It can be made inbetween each print and will give the same result that automatic mode.
+Press the push button inbetween two prints and a message is sent to the serial console to indicate to the decoder that "paper have been cut" and that a new output file have to be made.
+It can be made inbetween each print and will in this cave give the same result that automatic mode.
 It can be made after many printings and you will get a big strand of data or a banner.
-If the decoder detects that pushbutton have been pressed once, all the printing session will be considered as Manual mode (Manual mode, if used, has a priority on Automatic mode).
+If the decoder detects that push button have been pressed once in a session, all the printing session will be considered as Manual mode (Manual mode, if used, has a priority on Automatic mode).
 In consequence, avoid mixing both modes in the same printing session (or same output text file).
 To know when to press the pushbutton, rely on the Game Boy music to ensure that the current printing is finished.

 Games that can take advantage from the Manual mode are:
 - *All the games from the Nakayoshi Cooking series, Hello Kitty no Magical Museum, Mc Donald's Monogatari and Nintama Rantarou GB: Eawase Challenge Puzzle.
 They generate splitted image files in Automatic mode due to margin non equal to zero used during the images transmission.
 Printing in Manual Mode is mandatory with these games.*